-On February 25, the Board will hold an Action meeting at 5 p.m.
+On February 29th, the Board will hold an Action Meeting at 4 p.m, followed by the Intermediate Unit meeting.
 Find materials here.
-Register to speak HERE (students can register HERE).

 This data brief reports on 2022-23 PSSA performance for SDP students who qualify for special education services and have an active Individualized Education Program (IEP).
 Results are summarized by primary disability category.

 During the summer of 2022, the Office of Research and Evaluation held a series of focus groups to better understand how students interpret and respond to key Philly School Experience Survey questions related to school climate and instructional environment.
 This slide deck presents findings with a focus on student perceptions of school safety, using both qualitative and quantitative analyses to explore the factors underlying specific survey results.

 Through Listening and Learning sessions held from February to May 2023, we sought to better understand the factors that most impact teacher attendance and retention.
 This slide deck presents the findings from sessions with School-Based Teacher Leaders (STBLs), school leaders, and Central Office staff.

 Students throughout Philadelphia have the opportunity to apply to attend SDP schools of their choice through an annual School Selection Process.
 Students across all grades may apply to all available SDP K-12 schools, but 8th graders applying for 9th grade constitute the largest group of participants.
 This report includes analyses of several phases of the 2022-23 School Selection Process, with a focus on 8th graders enrolled in District (non-charter) schools, and their engagement with the School Selection Process to enroll in 9th grade criteria-based schools and programs in the 2023-24 school year.